Procedures

 IP.2 = xxx.xxx.xxx.xxx

-4. Create a file called openssl.pkcs11.cnf with the settings above and save it where your OpenSSL configuration settings are located.
+3. Create the OpenSSL PKCS #11 configuration file and call it openssl.pkcs11.cnf with the settings above.
+Save it where your OpenSSL configuration settings are located.

 % sudo vi /etc/pki/tls/openssl.pkcs11.cnf